rust-lang/rfcs/text/0000-c-unwind-abi.md

 unwind"` ABI boundary, but the Rust code is compiled with `panic=abort`, the unwind will be caught and the process aborted.

-With the exception of the above case, however, unwinding from another language into Rust through an FFI entrypoint declared with `extern "C"` is always undefined behavior, and is not guaranteed to cause the program to abort under `panic=abort`.
+Conversely, non-forced unwinding from another language into Rust through an FFI entrypoint declared with `extern "C"` is always undefined behavior, and is not guaranteed to cause the program to abort under `panic=abort`.
+As noted [below][abi-boundaries-and-forced-unwinding], however, when compiling in debug mode, the compiler may be able to guarantee an abort in this case.

+`panic=abort` will have no impact on the behavior of forced unwinding.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation

 ## ABI boundaries and unforced unwinding
+[abi-boundaries-and-forced-unwinding]: #abi-boundaries-and-forced-unwinding

 This table shows the behavior of an unwinding operation reaching each type of ABI boundary (function declaration or definition).
 "UB" stands for undefined